Holography for bulk-boundary local topological order: Introduction

 In this article, we extend this story to the case of \textit{topological boundaries} of locally topologically ordered spin systems in 2+1 and 3+1 dimensions, introducing the notion of \textit{boundary LTO}.
-The topological boundary comes from a boundary of the underlying (bulk) lattice on which the system is defined.
-Boundary LTOs are designed to capture the standard topological boundaries of string-net models.
-We construct a (physical) boundary algebra for the topological bulk-boundary system described by a boundary LTO, and define a boundary DHR category $\text{DHR}^{\partial}$ meant to capture the structure of topological boundary excitations and their relation to the bulk.
+The topological boundary comes from a boundary of the underlying (bulk) lattice on which the system is defined, and can be thought of as a domain wall between a topologically ordered system and the trivial phase \cite{MR2942952,MR4640433}.
+A boundary LTO is then a system that satisfies the \textit{boundary LTO axioms}, which are appropriate modifications of the LTO axioms designed to capture the standard topological boundaries of string-net models.
+We again cut the bulk and boundary by a hyperplane $\mathcal{K}$, and construct a (physical) boundary algebra for the topological bulk-boundary system described by a boundary LTO.
+In 1D and 2D this looks as follows, where red denotes the bulk, black denotes the topological boundary, and the cut corresponding to the physical boundary is denoted in blue.

+With a physical boundary we will always mean a boundary obtained by cutting the system (with or without topological boundary) in half.
+To avoid the awkward terminology of `boundary LTO boundary algebra', we use a superscript $\partial$ to distinguish it from the LTO boundary algebras studies in~\cite{MR4945955} whenever this is not clear from the context.
+On this algebra $\fB^\partial$ we define a boundary DHR category $\text{DHR}^{\partial}$ meant to capture the structure of topological boundary excitations and their relation to the bulk.
+Unlike the category of DHR bimodules of the LTO boundary algebra, $\text{DHR}^\partial$ does not have a natural braiding in (2+1)D, but it will have a braiding in ($n$+1)D when $n>2$.

-Our first examples are 1D topological boundaries for 2D Levin-Wen models associated to a unitary fusion category (UFC) $\cC$ and a unitary module category $\cM$ (pictured left below) \cite{MR2942952}.
-Our second family of main examples are 2D topological boundaries for the 3D Walker-Wang model associated to a unitary braided fusion category (UBFC) $\cA$ and a unitary $\cA$-enriched UFC $\cX$ \cite{MR4640433,2305.14068} (pictured right below).
-In the pictures below, red denotes the bulk, black denotes the topological boundary, and the cut corresponding to the physical boundary is denoted in blue.
+We illustrate the construction with two classes of examples.
+Our first family of examples are 1D topological boundaries for 2D Levin-Wen models associated to a unitary fusion category (UFC) $\cC$ and a unitary module category $\cM$ (pictured left above) \cite{MR2942952}.
+The second family of main examples are 2D topological boundaries for the 3D Walker-Wang model associated to a unitary braided fusion category (UBFC) $\cA$ and a unitary $\cA$-enriched UFC $\cX$ \cite{MR4640433,2305.14068} (pictured right above).